grommet/grommet/CONTRIBUTING.md

 - You can test your code locally along with your changes using: `yarn storybook` or `npm run storybook`.
 This will open the storybook in your browser.

-This project contains Jest tests.
-These tests can be run using `yarn test`.
-When new features are added, a Jest test should also be added.
-The following best practices should be observed when writing Jest tests:
+This project contains tests that are executed using Jest.
+The bulk of the component tests are written with React Testing Library.
+These tests can be run using `yarn test` or `npm run test`.
+When changes to functionality are made, tests should always be included.
+The following best practices should be observed when writing Jest tests with React Testing Library:

 - `screen` should be used for querying.
 - Ensure the correct query is being used by referring to [this list of queries](https://testing-library.com/docs/queries/about/#priority), ordered by priority.
 The majority of the time `getByRole` should be used.